 Best way to survive is not being close to any problems.
-Like I describe in my survival course about my experience in Balkan war I missed my chance to bug out in time.
+I missed my chance to bug out in time.
 I ended up surrounded by enemy army and trapped in city for a year without power and regular resources.
 Everyone fighting for the little what was left and being shot at by snipers and artillery from enemies did not make experience any better.

 There are many reasons why people fail to bug out.
 Last week Jay (guy I run this website with) left Bangkok because of military coup.
 He first did not want to leave right away but then common sense won and he left.
-You can read about what happened in our forum.
 Nothing bad happened after he left, but it could have.

 There can be many reasons like failure to recognize that S. gonna hit the fan, blocked streets on the way out of the city, problems convincing everyone to leave or just some special events you want to stay for.

 I mention many times why I failed to leave city before everything became blocked.
 So I said that simply I did not see signs, or even if I saw something that looked serious to me, I assure myself that everything gonna be OK in short.

 And of course media was there to told us that everything gonna be fine, nothing gonna escalate etc. and all of this above is true, it was like that, but as the time goes by I am able to see one more mistake that I have done that contributed to the my choice of staying.